Zoo Road Area

 Located adjacent to the Toronto Zoo, off Zoo Road, this area of the park is known for its rare forests, restored wetlands, and stunning fall colours.
 Popular activities include hiking, bird-watching and fall photography.
 Winter activities include snowshoeing and cross-country skiing.

-From May to November, visit Parks Canada’s new Welcome Centre for helpful information and fun kids’ activities.
+From May to November, visit the Parks Canada Welcome Area for helpful information and fun kids’ activities.
 Whether you are seeking a rigorous hike or a scenic stroll, Parks Canada staff are always eager to help you explore!

-Parking: A limited number of free parking spots are available from September to May on Zoo Road.
-Paid parking is available all year at the Toronto Zoo.
+Parking: A limited number of free parking spots on Zoo Road are available on weekdays from May to September and every day during the rest of the year.
+Paid parking is available all year across the street at the Toronto Zoo.

-Washrooms: Portable toilets are available seasonally at the Parks Canada Welcome Centre and at the Beare Hill Trailhead.
+Washrooms: Portable toilets are available seasonally at the Parks Canada Welcome Area and at the bottom of Zoo Road.

 From downtown Toronto (Note: directions start at one of two downtown highways, the Gardiner Expressway or the Don Valley Parkway).

 Distance: 35 km (27 minutes without traffic)